-Blogging is certainly not a get rich quick scheme.
-Very few stick with it long enough to see massive growth, because of the diligence, dedication, and consistency it requires.
-I’ve been blogging over two years now, and although it’s tedious and challenging in so many ways, it’s also the most rewarding aspect of all my online endeavors.
-Below I share some ideas on how to get more traffic to your blog (that have worked for me).
+Below I share some ideas on how to get more blog traffic (that have worked for me).
+I see very few online business owners stick with blogging long enough to see massive growth, because of the diligence, dedication, and consistency it requires.
+I’ve been blogging for awhile now, and although it’s tedious and challenging in so many ways, it’s also the most rewarding aspect of all my online endeavors.

 Take better photos.

 Fact: internet users are more apt to click on pretty, high quality photos.
 Perhaps we are a superficial society, or perhaps the quality of the photo helps the user decipher the quality of the content.
 I shared my one and only photography rule that has helped me more than anything make a living online.
 In an environment with so much information to search through, lovely photography will certainly allow you to stand out in a crowd.
 No patience for snapping and editing photos?
 No worries, check out my brand portrait/product/stock services here.